 The limits of cognitive-based therapies such as CBT is that they deal only with our conscious thoughts and behaviours.
-To touch into the unconscious feelings, buried desires, suppressed anger, unprocessed trauma, or other materials that come from deep within our psyche, we shall turn to what Depth Psychology has to offer.
+To reach into the unconscious feelings, buried desires, suppressed anger, unprocessed trauma, or other materials that come from deep within our psyche, we must turn to what Depth Psychology has to offer.

 Based mainly on the work of Freud, Jung and Adler, Depth Psychology deals with the aspects of our lives that escape the radar of our conscious awareness.
 In this approach, dream analysis is used as a tool for healing and exploration.

 Dreams offer you important messages and guidance at critical junctures in your life.
 When you are feeling stuck, contemplating a career change or relationship breakup, suffering from a bout of existential depression or crisis, getting attuned with your dreams allows you to get ahold of answers to many of your life questions.

 Emotionally sensitive and intense people tend to experience vivid dreams.
 This is likely due to the heightened receptivity of your senses and the speed at which your system operates.
 As an intuitive empath, your highly perceptive senses pick up hundreds and thousands of unconscious signals from the environment and people around you.

 We have forgotten the age-old fact that God speaks chiefly through dreams and visions.

 PRACTICAL WAYS TO START